Abneet Bharti: Personal life

-Abneet's brother, Aniket Bharti, is also a professional footballer who played for Polish club Znicz Pruszków, and Colombian clubs Orsomarso and Independiente Santa Fe.
+Abneet's brother, Aniket Bharti, is also a professional footballer who currently plays for Bulgarian club Logomotiv GO, and formerly Colombian clubs Orsomarso and Independiente Santa Fe.

 Bharti revealed that he is supporter of Premier League club Arsenal.

 Reception

 In 2018, the Italian professional football magazine Calciomercato included him in the best eleven players from Asia under the age of twenty-one.
 Along with him, for example, Iranian forward Mohammad Sharifi, North Korean forward Kwang-Song Han or Chinese midfielder Jiahao Wang were selected.